OpsOMI/S.L.A.M/docs/en/01_installation.md

 cd S.L.A.M
 ```

-### 2️⃣ Create Certificates
+### 2️⃣ Generate Certificates

-The project uses your own certificates for secure communication with TLS.
+The project uses TLS for secure communication.
+You need to generate your own certificates.

-1. Copy the `cert.example.conf` file from the `/certs/example` directory to the `/certs/real` directory and save it as `cert.conf`.
+1. Copy the example certificate config:

 ```bash
 cp certs/example/cert.example.conf certs/real/cert.conf
 ```

-2. Edit the `DNS` field under the **alt_names** section inside `cert.conf` to match your server address.
+2. Edit the **DNS** field under **alt_names** in `cert.conf` to match your server address.
-   This field is critical for TLS verification.
+   This is critical for TLS validation.

 3. Generate the certificates: